robertdavidgraham/masscan/README.md

 Remember that masscan contains its own network stack.
-Thus, the local machine you run masscan from does not need to be IPv6 enabled -- though the local netowrk needs to be able to route IPv6 packets.
+Thus, the local machine you run masscan from does not need to be IPv6 enabled -- though the local network needs to be able to route IPv6 packets.

 ## PF_RING